zwave-js/zwave-js-ui/README.md

 - **Logging**: Enable/Disable Openzwave Library logging
 - **Save configuration**: Store zwave configuration in `zwcfg_<homeHex>.xml` and `zwscene.xml` files this is needed for peristent node information like node name and location
 - **Poll interval**: Interval in milliseconds between polls
+- **Configuration Path**: The path to Openzwave devices config db
+- **Assume Awake**: Assume Devices that support the Wakeup Class are awake when starting up OZW

 #### MQTT